Jestzer/Options.File.Checker/README.md

 - If you combined your license file with non-MathWorks products, this will not work.
 Support for other products is not planned.

 To-do:
+- Fix INCLUDEALL seat count.
+Currently, it will potentially hang in the latest release and just doesn't count past the first product in "nightly build" (for the lack of a better term)
 - Make UI a little nicer looking
 - Let user know that USE_SERVER is not needed
 - Warn users when no NNU seats are assigned